nickPaterakis/resume-web-app/README.md

-# resume-web-site
+# resume-web-app

-A resume web site that you can demonstrate your skills.
+A resume web application that you can demonstrate your skills.

 You can see a demo here: https://resume-web-site.herokuapp.com/